-Application Date: The date a signed application is received in the county office (even if it is not complete) is the Application Date.
-The 'pending' case is added to the LIHEAP system.
+Application Date: The date a signed application is received in the HSZ office (even if it is not complete) is the Application Date.
+The 'pending' case is added to the LIHEAP system. day following the Application Date.
 By Day #15: Notice of missing data or verifications and deadline has been provided to the applicant.
 By Day #30: The applicant must have returned all data and verifications.
-If not, and the county office has provided appropriate assistance to the applicant in completing the application, the application may be denied.
-By Day #45: Action has been taken on the case to approve or deny and the 'Notice of Action' has been generated in the system.
+If not, and the HSZ office has provided appropriate assistance to the applicant in completing the application, the application may be denied.
+By Day #45: Action has been taken on the case to approve or deny and the 'Notice of Eligibility' has been generated in the system.